Evolutionary-Intelligence/DistributedEvolutionaryComputation/ME/Meta-Evolution.md

   * ALgorithms(s): ES (meta-level) + EAs (GA | ES | DE)
   * Problem(s):
   * Computing platform: On a supercomputer cluster (128 processors)
+* Harrington, K.I., Spector, L., Pollack, J.B. and O'Reilly, U.M., 2012, July.
+Autoconstructive evolution for structural problems.
+In Proceedings of Annual Conference companion on Genetic and evolutionary computation (pp. 75-82).
 * Branke, J. and Elomari, J.A., 2012, July.
 Meta-optimization for parameter tuning with a flexible computing budget.
 In Proceedings of Annual Conference on Genetic and Evolutionary Computation (pp. 1245-1252).
 * Adenso-Diaz, B. and Laguna, M., 2006.
 Fine-tuning of algorithms using fractional experimental designs and local search.
 Operations Research, 54(1), pp.99-114.
 * Clune, J., Goings, S., Punch, B. and Goodman, E., 2005, June.
 Investigations in meta-GAs: panaceas or pipe dreams?.
 In Proceedings of Annual Workshop on Genetic and Evolutionary Computation (pp. 235-241).